 Honoring Our Military Working Dogs

 The development of the Military Working Dog Teams National Monument (MWD) was spearheaded by Mr. John Burnam, a U. S. Army combat infantryman and German Shepherd Scout Dog Handler during the Vietnam War.
-While his war dog partners died in Vietnam he wanted to keep their memories alive and mounted a campaign to create the monument.
+While his war dog partners died in Vietnam, he wanted to keep their memories alive and mounted a campaign to create the monument.
 To provide the foundation for the project he established the John Burnam Monument Foundation in 2008.
-With the support of Congressman Walter Jones, R-NC, the National Defense Authorizations Act for 2008 was amended and authorized the Burnam Foundation to design, fund, build and maintain the Military Working Dog Teams National Monument.
-The Burnam Foundation solicited private and corporate donations and collected more than $2 million for the publicly funded National Monument.
-Since the Monument could not be placed on the National Mall in Washington, D.C., Joint Base San Antonio — Lackland was the most appropriate alternate location.
-The local command welcomed the National Monument and provided the land needed to build it adjacent to the parade ground.
-The monument was constructed and unveiled on October 28, 2013.
-In 2014, the John Burnam Monument Foundation was deactivated, gifting the structure to Lackland, and transferring maintenance of the Monument to the Airman Heritage Foundation.
+With the support of Congressman Walter Jones, the National Defense Authorizations Act for 2008 was amended and authorized the Burnam Foundation to design, fund, build and maintain the Military Working Dog Teams National Monument.

 Visiting the Monument

-For those who need access to JBSA – Lackland to visit the monument, any DoD ID card holder can visit the museum and airpark at any time.
-All other US citizens with a valid state or government issued ID (such as a driver’s license) can visit the museum during hours of operation.
-The East Luke Visitor Control Center at 2602 Luke Blvd., JBSA- Lackland, TX, 78236 can issue a pass to visit the museum after all members of your party have been vetted and cleared through the system.
+For those who need access to JBSA – Lackland to visit the monument, any DoD ID card holder can visit the monument and airpark at any time.
+The East Luke Visitor Control Center at 2602 Luke Blvd., JBSA- Lackland, TX, 78236 can issue a pass to visit the monument after all members of your party have been vetted and cleared through the system.
 ONLY the East Luke Visitor Center can issue passes to the museum.
 For any questions, call 210-671-6174.